 When customers are happy, the internet knows it.
 Similarly, when a guest is unhappy, hotels bear the brunt of that dissatisfaction in their online reviews.
-Luckily, there are ways to help improve guest experiences that don’t involve renovations, profit losses, or hiring more employees.
+Luckily, there are ways to help improve the guest experience that don’t involve renovations, profit losses, or hiring more employees.

 Excellent customer reviews are the pinnacle of success for any hotel, but there’s one industry secret that guarantees optimal guest experiences every time.
 That secret is maintaining the flow of communication between team members.